What does the adoption include?

 The exchange policy is in place for health related reasons only.
 Most health issues will show symptoms within the first 14 days after adoption.

-Why can’t I take my pet home over the weekend and bring it back when the Surgery Annex is able to alter my pet?
+Why can’t I take my pet home over the weekend and bring it back when the medical team is able to alter my pet?

 California State Law requires an animal care center to have the adopted dog or cat altered before it is allowed to leave.
 This is why your adopted pet must remain on CCSPCA property until altered.

 We have animals of all ages come in to our animal care center year round.

 Why do I have to pay for medical treatment if I adopted the animal here?